Jelly-RDF/jelly-jvm/docs/docs/user/titanium.md

 ## Basic I/O operations

 The module implements a simple Jelly file reader and writer for Titanium.
-See the classes {{ javadoc_link_pretty('titanium', 'JellyTitaniumReader') }} and {{ javadoc_link_pretty('titanium', 'JellyTitaniumWriter') }}.
+See the classes {{ javadoc_link_pretty('titanium-rdf-api', 'TitaniumJellyReader') }} and {{ javadoc_link_pretty('titanium-rdf-api', 'TitaniumJellyWriter') }}.
 You should simply instantiate them using the `.factory` static method and then either push quads into the writer, or instruct the reader to push quads into another quad consumer.

 Full example of integration with the [`titanium-rdf-n-quads`](https://github.com/filip26/titanium-rdf-n-quads) library: